By Wallace Ravven

 They discovered that chitin triggers an allergic inflammatory response in the lungs of mice, as well as increased production of the chitin-destroying enzyme made by cells lining the lung airways.
 This and other results support their hypothesis, still under study, that chitin causes inflammation and allergy, and that the chitin-destroying enzyme in the lung could play an important role in regulating the body's response.

-“Now that we’ve demonstrated that chitin can trigger this kind of allergic inflammation in mice, we want to determine whether chitin naturally present in the environment can contribute to allergic or inflammatory responses,” said Richard Locksley, MD, the Sandler Distinguished Professor of Medicine and Microbiology and Immunology at UCSF and senior author of the paper.
-Locksley is also a Howard Hughes Medical Institute investigator.
+"Now that we've demonstrated that chitin can trigger this kind of allergic inflammation in mice, we want to determine whether chitin naturally present in the environment can contribute to allergic or inflammatory responses," said Richard Locksley, MD, senior author of the paper.
+Locksley is Marion and Herbert Sandler Distinguished Professor in Asthma Research and a Howard Hughes Medical Institute investigator at UCSF.
+He is also a professor of medicine and of microbiology and immunology.

 In people, the anti-chitin enzyme is known to have several variants due to small mutations in the gene.
 Locksley and colleagues at UCSF are trying to determine if some of the variants are less effective at breaking down chitin, and if people with those variants are more prone to asthma because they are less able to control their exposure to inhaled chitin.